gusaguiar/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 4. Visualize the explanations using the plot method.
 This will generate a bar chart that shows the relative contributions of each feature to the model's prediction.

 `clarity.plot(explanations)`

-5. Overall, using Amazon Sagemaker Clarity is a good way to make a machine learning model trained on AWS Sagemaker more interpretable.
-By following these steps, you can use the Amazon Sagemaker Clarity library to generate explanations for the model's predictions and visualize the contributions of different features to those predictions.
-This can help you understand how the